Skip to main content

 8 mentions Positive Neutral Negative

-The gameplay is criticized for being monotonous and simplistic, featuring only one repetitive music track and minimal mechanics across its four worlds.
+The gameplay is criticized for being monotonous and simplistic, featuring only one repetitive music track and minimal mechanics across four worlds with three levels each.
 Players find the movement glitchy and sluggish, leading to a lack of engagement, as the game requires little thought or skill.
-Overall, the experience is described as short and lacking in variety, with a call for more diverse gameplay elements.
+Overall, while some appreciate the soothing atmosphere, the gameplay is deemed short and lacking in variety.

 • “Simple but solid gameplay.”